artichoke/project-infrastructure/modules/private-s3-bucket/README.md

 # Private S3 Bucket

-This folder contains a Terraform module to provision an AWS S3 bucket with no public access and access logs.
+This folder contains a Terraform module to provision an AWS S3 bucket with no public access and access logging enabled.

 ## Usage